rummelsworth/morrowind-stuff/README.md

 - Race
   - **Breton**
     - Mainly for the Resist Magicka 50.
-With early/mid-game retrieval of the CotSH, this is essential to the laziness of the build.
+With early-game retrieval of the CotSH, this is essential to the laziness of the build.
     - But also for the Dragon Skin ability, which is a great bootstrapper for the very early game.
 - Starsign